-Mmm, there’s nothing like a fresh slice of watermelon until, oops, you just swallowed a seed!
+Y: Mmm, there's nothing like a fresh slice of watermelon.
+But, oops, I just swallowed a seed!
+That's the fifth one today.

-A few seeds from fruits such as watermelons or apples passing through your digestive tract won’t hurt you, but they won’t help you much either.
-Nutritionally, there just isn’t much in a seed that your body wants.
-The worst a seed could do is block your intestine or airway, but that’s really rare.
+Y: Well, I didn't want to spit in the studio!
+Anyway, a few seeds from fruits such as watermelons or apples passing through your digestive tract won't hurt you.
+But they won't help you much either.
+Nutritionally, there just isn't much in a seed that your body wants.
+The worst a seed could do is block your intestine or airway, but that's really rare.

-There’s some truth to that.
+Y: There's some truth to that.
 Apples, cherries, almonds, and peaches all have seeds or pits that contain a bit of the chemical amygdalin, which can be converted to cyanide by the bacteria natural to the intestinal tract.
-However, it’s still such a small amount that you probably wouldn’t get sick.
-Also, seeds don’t stay in your body long.
-We’re talking 20 to 30 hours to make it through your digestive system, tops.
-So, swallow away!
-Or at least don’t worry about it if a seed accidentally slips down your throat.
+But it's still such a small amount that you probably wouldn't get sick.
+Also, seeds don't stay in your body long.
+We're talking twenty to thirty hours to make it through your digestive system, tops.
+So swallow away!
+Or at least don't worry about it if a seed accidentally slips down your throat.